 • Hand or feet warmers: in case of emergencies

-• Other option safety gear includes:
+• Other options for safety gear include:

 • Poles: for stability in slippery conditions